Hello to Magento blog readers!

 Today we will be talking about a simple yet important tool called Cron and its usage for Magento 2 stores.

 As a Magento 2 store owner, you should know the basic facts about this instrument and how to use it with third party Magento 2 extensions, as a lot of them are collaborating with Cron for performing various tasks.
+So here is a Magento cron job tutorial for you.

 - What is cron?